kubernetes101/kubecon2022/README.md

   --path "/deploy/bootstrap"
 ```

-`flux bootstrap` will not only install or upgrade Flux within the cluster, but it will also create a commit to add the Flux installation manifests.
+`flux bootstrap git` will not only install or upgrade Flux within the cluster, but it will also create a commit to add the Flux installation manifests.

-Additionally, `flux bootstrap` will create a commit in the repository for the Sync manifests (GitRepository and Kustomization), and deploy the Flux GitRepository, Kubernetes Secret in the `flux-system` namespace for Basic Auth to the Git Repository, and a Flux Kustomization.
+Additionally, `flux bootstrap git` will create a commit in the repository for the Sync manifests (GitRepository and Kustomization), and deploy the Flux GitRepository, Kubernetes Secret in the `flux-system` namespace for Basic Auth to the Git Repository, and a Flux Kustomization.

 You can pull to see the commits that Flux added to the repository on your behalf: